Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 **Chorus:**
 Echoes of humanity, resounding through the night.
-Voices intertwine, embracing fading light.
+Voices intertwine, embracing the fading light.
-Echoes of humanity reach for the stars.
+Echoes of humanity, reaching for the stars.
 Together we stand, as the world moves far.

 **Bridge:**